aastha01chauhan/Mentro-Community-Blog/_posts/SieveOfEratosthenes.md

 Now, you can answer the question "is n prime" in constant time.
 Of course problems like this one are so simple, that you won't see it as problems, but it is subproblem of some more diffucult problem often.

-You can memorize the primes too.
+You can memorise the primes too.
 And while it holds that even number multiply by whatever is even (and there is just one even prime number), you can skip all even m:

 ## Implementation of Sieve of Eratosthenes in Java
  ```private static final int LIMIT = 121;